 There are several new battery technologies that are based on lead acid.
 These include lead crystal batteries, lead carbon batteries, super capacitor batteries, and many others based on lead plates with sulfuric acid electrolyte.
-A lot of these batteries have very similar claims, “Greater cycle life”, “ability to discharge down to 0 volts”, “no degradation from partial charging”, which have traditionally been the downsides of lead acid batteries.
+A lot of these batteries have very similar claims: greater cycle life, ability to discharge down to 0 volts, no degradation from partial charging - which have traditionally been the downsides of lead acid batteries.

 An Ultra Battery is a type of lead carbon super-capacitor battery that has a separate negative electrode made from carbon, which is meant to give the battery superior performance with extremely high current draws.
 It was originally designed as a battery technology for electric hybrid vehicles, where it needed to operate at traditional car voltages of 14.4 volts, discharge a lot of current even when only partially charged, and sit for long periods of time at a partial state of charge without degrading.
 Initial testing of the batteries appeared to be positive, but they are yet to see much adoption.
-They have had some usage as grid-tied storage to smooth out power requirements power grids, however it seems most of these have since been replaced with lithium iron phosphate.
+They have had some usage as grid-tied storage to smooth out power requirements, however it seems most of these have since been replaced with lithium iron phosphate.

 Carbon impregnated negative electrode

-Several manufactures offer AGM, GEL and FLA batteries with carbon-lead alloy negative electrodes.
+Several manufacturers offer AGM, GEL and FLA batteries with carbon-lead alloy negative electrodes.
 This carbon additive is designed to increase the cycle life on the battery by reducing permanent sulfation by changing the way the negative plates react with the sulphuric acid electrolyte.
 This technology has been around for over 10 years, with the Trojan offering, “Smart Carbon” FLA batteries being one of the first.
 These batteries have proven advantages over traditional FLA batteries in PSoC (Partial State of Charge) applications, when the batteries are never able to reach 100% charge.

-Key points about advanced Lead Acid Batteries:
+Key points about Advanced Lead Acid Batteries: